Softwarearum/Softwarearum/src/content/blog/terms-and-conditions.md

 ## **📩 Contact Information**

 If you have any questions or concerns about these Terms or the App, please contact the Developer at s[oftwarearum@protonmail.com](mailto:Softwarearum@protonmail.com).

-This Mobile App Terms and Conditions template is intended to be a starting point for your app's terms.
-Remember to customize the template to fit your specific situation and consult with legal counsel if necessary.